Qatar expects $9.5 billion deficit next year on lower revenues

+However, a conservative oil price assumption means the actual shortfall could be lower, analysts said.

-The Gulf Arab country expects total revenues of 160.1 billion riyals next year, compared with 211 billion riyals in the 2020 budget, based on an average oil price of $40 per barrel, the ministry of finance said in a statement.
+The Gulf state expects total revenues of 160.1 billion riyals next year, compared with 211 billion riyals in the 2020 budget, based on an average oil price of $40 per barrel, the finance ministry said in a statement.

 Oil revenues are expected to be 121.6 billion riyals next year, a 27.6% drop when compared to what was budgeted for 2020.